 The Grandview R-II Board of Education believes that learning is a lifelong process that takes place not only in the classroom, but also in the home.
-Therefore, homework is important as an integral part of the educational process.
-The primary purpose for homework is to develop responsibility, independence, and time management skills, as well as, help students to master specific skills taught in the classroom and/or the completion of reading or work assignments in order to better prepare students for subsequent lessons or tests.
+The primary purpose for homework is to help students to master specific skills taught in the classroom and/or the completion of reading or work assignments in order to better prepare students for subsequent lessons or tests.
 Homework may be defined as an assignment that students complete outside of regular classroom time.
 However, in most cases students are given time during class to start or complete work assignments with teacher assistance.
-In many cases, a student's completion or non-completion of homework assignments may affect whether a course is passed or failed.
 Homework is the key link between home and school and is the best means a parent has in maintaining a day-to-day connection with your student's education.
-Students should check the late work policy of the teacher.
-Deduction of points for late submission of work may occur.
-PARENTS' MOTIVATION AND SUPPORT ARE THE MOST IMPORTANT FACTORS IN DETERMINING IF A STUDENT WILL DO WELL IN SCHOOL.